 “I would say it’s rare in terms of the number of students affected, but not as rare as you might think in terms of the percentage of colleges that revoke an offer in a given year,” she said, noting the NACAC’s latest research found that roughly 20 percent of colleges rescind at least one offer in a given year.

 Many colleges explicitly note in their acceptance letters to students that admission is contingent upon keeping their senior-year grades strong.
+If they let their grades fall, those accepted students can have their college admission rescinded.
 (Related: Preparing for the college decision letter)

 According to the College Board, university admissions officers have access to both midyear report cards and year-end transcripts.
 Many specifically ask applicants to list their senior-year courses, with information about course levels and credit hours, and want students to demonstrate academic commitment and course completion.